-3.8 The IPM Controller
+440 3.8 The IPM Controller

-- For the purposes of monitoring and controlling the power, cooling and interconnections of a - 422 module, the ATCA specification defines a low-level hardware management service based on - 423 the Intelligent Platform Management Interface standard (IPMI).
-The Intelligent Platform - 424 Management (IPM) Controller is that portion of a module (in this case, L1Topo) that - provides the local interface to the shelf manager via the IPMI bus.
-It is responsible for the - 426 following functions: - interfacing to the shelf manager via dual, redundant Intelligent Platform Management Buses (IPMBs), it receives messages on all enabled IPMBs; - negotiating the L1Topo power budget with the shelf manager and powering the payload hardware only once this is completed (see section 3.9); - managing the operational state of L1Topo, handling activations and deactivations, hotswap events and failure modes; - implementing electronic keying, enabling only those backplane interconnects that are compatible with other modules in shelf, as directed by the shelf manager; - providing to the Shelf Manager hardware information, such as the module serial number and the capabilities of each port on backplane; - collecting, via an IC bus, data on voltages and temperatures from sensors on L1Topo, and optionally exchanging these data, with the control FPGA; - driving the ATCA-defined LEDs. - L1Topo uses the IPMC mezzanine produced by LAPP as the IPM Controller [1.12].
-The - form factor of this mezzanine is DDR3 VLP Mini-DIMM.
+- 441 For the purposes of monitoring and controlling the power, cooling and interconnections of a - module, the ATCA specification defines a low-level hardware management service based on - 443 the Intelligent Platform Management Interface standard (IPMI).
+The Intelligent Platform - Management (IPM) Controller is that portion of a module (in this case, L1Topo) that - provides the local interface to the shelf manager via the IPMI bus.
+It is responsible for the - 446 following functions: - interfacing to the shelf manager via dual, redundant Intelligent Platform Management Buses (IPMBs), it receives messages on all enabled IPMBs; - negotiating the L1Topo power budget with the shelf manager and powering the payload hardware only once this is completed (see section 3.9); - managing the operational state of L1Topo, handling activations and deactivations, hotswap events and failure modes; - implementing electronic keying, enabling only those backplane interconnects that are compatible with other modules in shelf, as directed by the shelf manager; - providing to the Shelf Manager hardware information, such as the module serial number and the capabilities of each port on backplane; - collecting, via an IC bus, data on voltages and temperatures from sensors on L1Topo, and optionally exchanging these data with the control FPGA; - driving the ATCA-defined LEDs. - L1Topo uses the IPMC module produced by LAPP as the IPM Controller [1.16] .The form - 461 factor is DDR3 VLP Mini-DIMM.